 Effect of gut microbiota on depression

-Recent studies proved that the health of your brain is affected by the health of your gut and vice-versa.
-The system of communication between the gut and the brain is called the Gut-brain axis.
+Recent studies proved that the health of your brain gets affected by the health of your gut and vice-versa.
+The system of communication between the gut and the brain called the Gut-brain axis.

-Neuron cells are found in our body in a large amount.
+Neuron cells found in our bodies in a large amount.
 It is interesting to note that our gut has 500 million neurons alone.
-These neurons are connected to our brain through the spinal cords.
-The vagus nerve is regarded as one of the biggest nerves connecting the gut with the brain.
+These neurons connected to our brain through the spinal cords.
+The vagus nerve regarded as one of the biggest nerves connecting the gut with the brain.

-A study of two large groups of European, led by Dr.Sara Vieira-Silva and Dr. Jeroen Raes from Catholic University of Leuven (Belgium) has found many links between gut microbes and depression.
+A study of two large groups of Europeans, led by Dr.Sara Vieira-Silva and Dr. Jeroen Raes from the Catholic University of Leuven (Belgium) has found many links between gut microbes and depression.